serraser19/TFM-Covid19/README.md

 ## PowerBI & Tableau

 Here we have two initial folders:
-  1) Datasets : Here are all the datasets included on the investigation
+  1) Datasets : Datasets used for the reporting.
-  2) Informes : PowerBI and Tableau reports
+  2) Informes : PowerBI and Tableau reports.